viniciusm2001/dl-from-yt/readme.md

 But, lets assume you have chosen to download your video at 720p.

 The first scenario is that the video is available on 720p, but, there are 2 video files available for the 720p quality, one is a .webm, the other one is a .mp4, so, which one will be downloaded?
-The lightest.
+The lightest (but you can change it [here](#biggest-video)).

 The second scenario is that the video is not available in 720p, only on 480p and below.
-Then, the video will be downloaded at 480p (the best quality available), and if there are 2 or more files at the 480p quality, the lightest will be downloaded.
+Then, the video will be downloaded at 480p (the best quality available), and if there are 2 or more files at the 480p quality, the lightest will be downloaded (but you can change it [here](#biggest-video)).

 The third scenario is that the video is only available on 1080p and above.
-The video will be downloaded at the closest best quality, which is 1080p, and again, if 2 1080p or more files are available, the lightest will be downloaded.
+The video will be downloaded at the closest best quality, which is 1080p, and again, if 2 1080p or more files are available, the lightest will be downloaded (but you can change it [here](#biggest-video)).

 ## How is the best audio format chosen?

-DFY will always choose the one with highest bitrate (kbps), and if 2 or more files have the same bitrate, the lightest will be downloaded.
+DFY will always choose the one with highest bitrate (kbps), and if 2 or more files have the same bitrate, the lightest will be downloaded (but you can change it [here](#biggest-audio)).

 ## Downloading audio and video